-Chapter 2: Relationalism Explained
+Chapter 2: How Relationships Matter: Introducing Relationalism

-One of our primary criticisms of the hybrid view in Chapter 1 is that it has difficulty explaining why our obligations to animals seem to be affected by our relationships with animals.
-This motivates the next stage of our project, which is to develop and defend a general theory about the moral significance of relationships.
+One of our primary criticisms of the hybrid view in Chapter 1 is that it has difficulty explaining why our obligations to animals are affected by our relationships with them.
+This motivates the next stage of our project, which is to develop and defend a general theory about relationships and their moral significance.
 In Chapter 2, we lay out this theory; in Chapter 3, we defend it (and show that it is better than the Nozick-style hybrid view discussed in Chapter 1).